-Removing operational procurement from the Contract Managers has led to a "Categoryled Procurement organisation".
+Removing operational procurement from the Contract Managers has led to a "Category-led Procurement organisation".
 Expertise and effort are aligned to commodities, giving priority to spend areas which are critical to the business or with the highest potential for savings and efficiency improvement.

-Represent the suppliers are tasked with meeting the agreed specification.
+PIs have been implemented on high value contracts to ensure each contract is managed with agreed quantifiable measurements.
+These define the success of each contract and ensure that suppliers are tasked with meeting the agreed specification.
 The Contract Managers manage these KPIs to ensure that the University obtains the efficiencies built into the contract thereby meeting our corporate VfM objectives.